piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 SetStart(videoId, startTime)
 ```

-The SetStart endpoint is essential for reprioritising the video load.
+The `SetStart` endpoint is essential for reprioritising the video load.
 Since videos are slow to load, we must tell the server that the user wants to look at a different portion of the video.

 Users will also need the ability to play and pause a video, but we can manage these events on the client side.

 ### 2. What data do we need to store?

 - Video Metadata
-- Video files - different sizes for different needs (e.g. Low quality, high quality)
+- Video files - different sizes for different needs (e.g. low-quality, high-quality)

 Our video metadata is mainly text.
 Since we don't need to support commenting or user data, it likely has few relationships.
 The consistency of this data is also not that important.
 It will be fine if a user sees some slightly incorrect information.
-So we can store this data in a NoSQL document database like [Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/)
+So, we can store this data in a NoSQL document database like [Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/).

 However, there are better solutions for video data because there will be lots of data.
 [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview) is a safe bet because it is designed for storing this kind of data.

+#### How do we shard the data?
 We also need to decide on a sharding strategy.
 Video ID is an easy default decision since it is easy to understand and simple to upload and view videos.
 However, it's worth noting that by sharding on Video ID, our search functionality will be slower.
 Search would be better in a relational database or using a different sharding strategy.
-This trade-off is acceptable since the scalability and performance of viewing and uploading videos are far more critical.
+This trade-off is acceptable since the scalability and performance of viewing videos are far more critical.

 ![Basic architecture for video playback](/assets/diagrams/2024-06-15-System-Design-in-Azure-for-Clients-Video-Streaming-Service/1.png)\
 **Figure: Basic architecture for video playback**